paper-code-anonymous/ELF/README.md

 ### Generate synthetic dataset

-Below are some example commands to run each method to generate synthetic dataset, you can run one of them to eval with our method.
+Below are some example commands to run each method, you can run one of them to generate synthetic dataset for eval using ELF.

 #### Distillation with Distribution Matching